 Make use of your portfolio and it can work wonders for you.
-You can give a glimpse of your work to the prospective clients through a well-made portfolio.
+You can give a glimpse of your work to prospective clients through a well-made portfolio.
 Taking up illustration as a freelancer is more than just drawing beautiful diagrams or images.
 Just sitting down and illustrating pictures all day long is not going to get you anywhere.

 Step #5: Accepting any Projects at the Beginning

 The important thing to keep in mind is just because you started work as a freelancer it does not mean that you will gain instant success.
 No matter how low the price you are offered for your services, you should never turn them down.
 Sometimes it could take months to get your first break through, but be patient and work hard.
 You need to be prepared with proper financial support to help you survive during the waiting period.
 If you have worry and anxiety about money, this can lead to loss of productivity and will definitely affect your career.
 So once that is taken care of, you can concentrate on your work and look out for clients without any worries.
-Even when you are successful in getting your first client you need to keep look, so that you have consistency in your own work.
+Even when you are successful in getting your first client you need to keep looking, so that you have consistency in your own work.

 Being a freelancer means that you are your own boss but be responsible and make yourself accountable.
-Organize your work, the number of hours you are going to work or the time that you are going to spend in searching for clients.
+Organize your work, the number of hours you are going to work or the time that you are going to spend searching for clients.
 Keep a strict schedule of these things so that you can establish yourself successfully as a freelancer.